allaboutduncan/clu-docs/docs/features/collection/publishers.md

 - **Scan Files**: This will scan the folder and rebuild the database for this publisher, capturing any new files or structure changes.
 - **Generate Missing Thumbnails**: This will generate thumbnails for all folders that are missing a thumbnail.
 This uses the same process as [Generating Thumbnails](series.md#generating-thumbnails).
 - **Missing File Check**: This will check for missing files in the folder based on the [Directory Features Missing File Check](../directory-features/missing.md).

+### Custom Headers

+All folders support custom headers.
+CLU will look for an image file named `header.png`, `header.jpg`, or `header.gif` in the folder.
+If it finds one, it will use it as the header.
+Recommended image size is 2200x516 pixels.

 ### Custom Thumbnails